Reliability Evaluation of Individual Predictions: A Data-centric Approach: Discussions

+In the remainder of this section, we present solutions aimed at tackling the limitations concerning hyper-parameters within our approach.

-\section{Parameter Tuning}
+\subsection{Parameter Tuning}

-Similar to many other techniques in data mining and ML, the distrust measures require parameter tuning.
-In implementing distrust measures, we take the neighborhood size $k$ in $k$-NN, along with the outlier ratio $c$ of the training samples, the uncertainty ratio $u$, and the standard deviation for uncertainty and outlier distributions as hyper-parameters.
+Similar to many other techniques in data mining and ML, the \ru measures require parameter tuning.
+In implementing \ru measures, we take the neighborhood size $k$ in $k$-NN, along with the outlier ratio $c$ of the training samples, the uncertainty ratio $u$, and the standard deviation for uncertainty and outlier distributions as hyper-parameters.
 The techniques proposed in this paper are agnostic to the choice of parameter tuning.
-Nevertheless, in this section, we present some heuristics for tuning these parameters.
+Nevertheless, we present some heuristics for tuning these parameters in this section.